-Allied Hotel Properties Inc. Shareholders Approve Plan of Arrangement With Allied Holdings Ltd.
+Allied Hotel Properties Inc. Shareholders Approve Plan of Arrangement With Allied Holdings LTD.

 Forward-Looking Information

 This release may contain “forward-looking information” and “forward-looking statements” within the meaning of applicable Canadian securities legislation.
 All information contained herein that is not historical in nature may constitute forward-looking information.
 Often, but not always, forward-looking statements can be identified by the use of words such as “will” and “expected” or variations of such words and phrases.
-Forward-looking statements herein include, but are not limited to, statements regarding Court granting the final order to approve the Arrangement, and the expected timing for the closing of that Arrangement.
-Such statements are based on management’s current expectations and assumptions.
+Forward-looking statements herein include, but are not limited to, statements regarding de-listing the Shares from the TSX Venture Exchange and ceasing to be a reporting issuer under applicable Canadian securities laws and are based on management’s current expectations and assumptions.
 Those expectations and assumptions are currently considered reasonable by management but are inherently subject to business, market and economic risks, uncertainties, and contingencies which may cause the actual results, performance, or achievements of Allied to be materially different from any future results, performance, or achievements expressed or implied by the forward-looking statements.

 For additional information on these risks and uncertainties, see Allied’s most recently filed Annual MD&A (“MD&A”) and interim MD&A (“Interim MD&A”), which are available on SEDAR at www.sedar.com.
 The risk factors identified in the MD&A and Interim MD&A are not intended to represent a complete list of factors that could affect Allied.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 Allied does not assume any obligation to update the forward-looking information contained in this press release, unless required by law.